 Pricing Breakdown:

-- Business ($19/user): 300 premium requests per user, IP indemnity, centralized management
+- Business ($19 per user): 300 premium requests per user, IP indemnity, centralized management

 What Works:

-- Multi-IDE flexibility: I switched from VS Code to JetBrains Fleet mid-project without losing functionality
+- Multi-IDE flexibility: Switch from VS Code to JetBrains Fleet mid-project without losing functionality per GitHub’s setup documentation

 - GitHub ecosystem integration: Pull request summaries and code reviews feel native when your repo is already on GitHub

-- Beginner-friendly: The 2,000 free completions let you test thoroughly before committing to $10/month
+- Beginner-friendly: The 2,000 free completions let you test before committing to $10 per month

-- Context limitations: Struggles with projects over 30K lines — I often had to manually feed it function signatures from other files
+- Context limitations: Struggles past 30K lines - users manually feed function signatures from other files

-- Premium request caps: On the Individual plan, 300 premium requests depleted in 12 days during a refactoring sprint
+- Premium request caps: On the Individual plan, 300 premium requests deplete in 12 days during refactoring sprints

 - Coding agent preview: The autonomous coding agent remains in preview with inconsistent results